 The amazing Ella Bella

 Why through a charity?
-Well it allows us to approach companies that can only donate to registered charities and ask for donations for Ella’s cause.
-We can apply for gift aid and even with the small fee the charity take, we get more money per pound than doing our own crowdfunding page as we have in the past.
+Well, it allows us to approach companies that can only donate to registered charities and ask for donations for Ella’s cause.
+We can apply for gift aid, and even with the small fee the charity takes, we receive more money per pound than if we did our own crowdfunding page, as we have in the past.
+The charity can also set up payments on our behalf for therapies, saving us vital time and hassle.
+Additionally, they can help negotiate VAT discounts from companies, which we will need when we begin the house modifications.

 7.5% of all donations to Tree of Hope in relation to this appeal will be allocated to the general charitable purposes of Tree of Hope to cover core operating costs.
-If we raise insufficient funds, or surplus funds, then the funds will be used, if appropriate, to fund support for our child’s needs in accordance with Tree of Hope’s charitable objects.
-If in those circumstances we are unable to use all or part of the funds for the benefit of our child in accordance with Tree of Hope’s charitable objects, then any funds that cannot be used will be transferred to be used for the general charitable purposes of Tree of Hope.
+If we raise insufficient funds or surplus funds, the funds will be used, if appropriate, to fund support for our child’s needs in accordance with Tree of Hope’s charitable objectives.
+If, in those circumstances, we are unable to use all or part of the funds for the benefit of our child in accordance with Tree of Hope’s charitable objectives, any funds that cannot be used will be transferred to support the general charitable purposes of Tree of Hope.

 Total Raised